GrantPau/Simon-Game/README.md

 ## Features
-The program is required to do as follows:
+The program is required to do the following:
 - Generate a random LED sequence for each round, for a total of 5 rounds
 - When a push button is pressed, turn on its corresponding LED light
 - User copies the sequence by pressing the LED's corresponsing button to progress